light gray lines

 Cost reduction and resource optimization

 Machine learning implementation is a complex process that requires specialized expertise.
-The exact steps will depend on your current IT setup and the machine learning use cases you want to implement.
+The exact steps will depend on the current IT setup and the machine learning use cases you want to implement.
 Overall, ML involves three primary learning methods:

 • Supervised learning.
 A model is trained on labeled data, so each input is paired with the correct answer.
 For example, you upload images of cats and dogs and “tell” the model which is which.